tubbytwins/bumwings-kbd/v001/README.md

 | U3           | Voltage Regulator IC      | SOT-23-5 | XC6220          | 1    |
 | U4           | Battery Charging IC       | SOT-23-5 | MCP73831        | 1    |

-In the Dao-Choc-BLE design, the designer offered an alternate value of 820k for "R5"; however, for such a voltage sensing circuit (for battery status) will give somewhat invalid values.
+In the Dao-Choc-BLE design, the designer offered an alternate value of 820k for "R5"; however, for such a voltage sensing circuit (for battery status) a resistor of 820k will give somewhat invalid values.
 In my design, I opted to use two resistors that added up to 806k, which is the recommended value.

 **RPROG**** Value depends on your battery capacity.
 For 300mAh battery should be 3.3K